Dangers and accidents in Pilanesberg National Park

 The sad part is that most incidents are caused by South Africans that should really know better, like the obnoxious owner of reg # NUF 1 that nearly got me and my clients wasted in Nov 2004.
 And the idiot in the white Isuzu Bakkie(SUV) that left his diesel engine running behind me and invited Baby V to put his tusks through my Kombis' Windscreen.
 As for the foreigners, yes, I have seen them do stupid things as well but normally they just ruin sightings - 90% of them go with guides in any case.
 Local boys think they know it all though.....I've seen many macho Dads & Boyfriends being unnecessarily daring, forgetting and ignoring that they can get killed

 If you don't know what to do it is really simple.
 Don't do anything & keep still & quiet.
 This is now of course if you are in your vehicle - where you should be!
 The animal in question will see you as another animal and if you don't move you are not a threat.
 Eventually it will move away.
 And when you can escape just go like a bat out of hell, but not if there is someone closer to the animal as it normally takes the closest object on.
-The exception is male elephants especially if in musth.
-And if you don't know what it is or the difference between males and females the easy way is to stop far enough - 30 m - if there is no youngsters with and switch off.
-And if there is youngsters to also be careful as there might be some 20yo males with the herd and they are normally pretty frustrated & testy, just ready to have a bit of a shove to test their strength.
+The exception is elephants, male elephants especially if in musth.
+And if you don't know what it is or the difference between males and females the easy way is to stop far enough - 30 m - if there are no youngsters with and switch off.
+And if there are youngsters, also be careful as there might be some 20yo males with the herd.
+They are normally pretty frustrated & testy, just ready to have a bit of a shove to test their strength.

 Note that if there is no reports in the media about incidents in any Park it doesn't mean that it doesn't happen.
-Just in the last 3 months Pilanesberg had both above as well as the same Steroid above that pushed a car off Fish Eagle as well as pushing a BMW about 12 meters back.
+Just in 3 months Steroid pushed a car off Fish Eagle as well as pushing a BMW about 12 meters back.
 With both these incidents pax came to close, and this clearly with Steroid in Musth.
 With the Fish Eagle incident the vehicle was following on his ass & he just turned around and pushed.
-Thanks to these idiots he will probably now be shot.
 He took me on end Jan or early Feb as well when he was just starting musth & I have smelled him as well without seeing him, but making a quick & safe getaway as it was in an overgrown area.
 Steroid does not really have distinguishing marks except for a small round hole in the bottom of his right ear so watch out for the tears behind the eyes and urine dribbling onto hind legs - also of course a strong smell of urine.
 Any idiot that can't see this deserves to get pushed off the road or worse.
 If you smell him/urine but can't see him be very very careful.
 Another warning by the way for these plebs driving with their aircon on......you can't smell when your window is closed duh.
 He will most definately be aware of you and as he is now in full musth he might just charge.
 And he can charge 10 m in 0,9 seconds.....that is 40km/h.
-Happily he is still with us Feb 2009 - Have a look at my friend Bill just avoiding an elephant charge by Steriod on 27 Dec 2008 on YouTube ....
+Happily he is still with us Feb 2018 - Have a look at my friend Bill just avoiding an elephant charge by Steriod on 27 Dec 2008 on YouTube ....

-Then there was also an incident at Malatse in the same enclosure in the last 3 months where a lioness came from nowhere & charged a seasoned viewer as well.
+Then there was also an incident at Malatse in the same enclosure where a lioness came from nowhere & charged a seasoned viewer as well.
 He just managed to dive into his car with a second to spare.
 2 months ago a black rhino was shot while charging a walking safari.
 My take on this was that it was irresponsible from the clients to book the walk as well as from the concession holder to accept the booking in the 1st place as the grass was already way too long.
 Nov 2004 a white rhino also took out my bookkeepers Landcruisers' front door with the horn penetrating to where his wife was sitting minutes before.
 She moved to the back seat to take pics.
 The back door and supporting strut was also damaged by the 2nd horn.
-And there is many more - it happens the whole time.
+And there are many more - it happens the whole time.
+At March 2018 I would put the elephant incidents at about 3/y ave, but nothing serious except some serious $ damage to vehicles.

 Then roads, careful of speed.
 There is a couple of blind corners.
 Also don't even think of going off the surface of the road when it has rained.
 And if it has rained heavily avoid the road from Mankwe to Kwa Maritane for at least 5 hours afterwards, there are some seriously low water bridges and the force of the water is much stronger than you think.